swtv-kaist/cs458-spring23/README.md

 ## Announcement
+- May 30: The last class on June 8 (Thurs) will be an offline class to prepare a final exam.
 - May 15: From May 23, instead of having a separate makeup class, our class hour will be extended by 15 min (i.e., from 4 - 5:30 PM) for the remaining 5 lectures.
 - May 9: No class on May 9 (Tuesday).
 A make-up class schedule will be announced later.
 - April 25: No class on May 4 (Thursday).
 A make-up class schedule will be announced later.